lunarc/lunarc_docs/docs/ddt_debugger.md

 ```bash
    -g -O0
 ```
 Once your created an executable with debugging support, run it using either a batch script or an interactive session.
-Inside the batch script or on the prompt of the interactive session
-* Make sure the *allinea_forge* (on Aurora) or *ddt* module (on Erik) is loaded in addition to the modules normally required to execute your code
+Make sure the *allinea_forge* (on Aurora) or *ddt* module (on Erik) is loaded nside the batch script or on the prompt of the interactive session.
+This is in addition to the modules normally required to execute your code.

-* Prefix the execution statement with *ddt --connect*.
+Prefix the execution statement with *ddt --connect*.
 For example for an MPI code compiled against an OpenMPI-library start the code execution as follows
 ```bash
    ddt --connect mpirun program_g
 ```